GibbyZai/confluent/README.md

 - `prod` → `prod-cluster`

 ---
-## Step 5 – Design and Create the Topic Set
+## 5. Design and Create the Topic Set

 We will use a minimal e-commerce domain:

 - `orders`
 - `payments`
 - `customers`

 ### 5.1 Topic design (simple)

 For each topic:

 - **Partitions**: `3`
 - **Replication factor**: default for the cluster (commonly `3`)

 ### 5.2 Create topics in `dev`

 1. Switch to: